 Bruny Island is a special part of Tasmania that’s been popular with locals for decades and is now becoming more well known by tourists.
 It’s the fourth largest island in Tasmania; it feels like it is its own little world, but easily accessible from Hobart.
 Get on the boat and make a visit, you’ll never want to leave!

-There’s many things to do on Bruny Island such as bushwalking, visiting gourmet food and beverage producers, surfing, fishing, admiring unique wildlife, and appreciating history.
+There are many things to do on Bruny Island such as bushwalking, visiting gourmet food and beverage producers, surfing, fishing, admiring unique wildlife, and appreciating history.
 While there are many outdoor opportunities, it’s beauty can be appreciated and enjoyed all year round.

-Getting to Bruny Island
+Directions to Bruny Island

 Bruny Island is a 53km drive from Hobart.
 Unless you take a tour, you’ll need to take your own vehicle.
 It’s an easy drive along the Southern Outlet, then the Channel Highway to the small scenic town of Kettering.
 At Kettering catch the ferry, it takes about 40 minutes to cross the D’Entrecasteaux Channel.
 Arrive at the ferry terminal early on summer weekends, and public holidays, as plenty of locals have holiday homes here.